quicwg/ops-drafts/draft-ietf-quic-applicability.md

 See the security considerations in {{!QUIC}} and {{!QUIC-TLS}}; the security considerations for the underlying transport protocol are relevant for applications using QUIC, as well.
-Especially discussions on linkability, replay attacks, and randomness in {{!QUIC-TLS}} should be considered when deploying and using QUIC.
+Considerations on linkability, replay attacks, and randomness discussed in {{!QUIC-TLS}} should be taken into account when deploying and using QUIC.

 Application developers should note that any fallback they use when QUIC cannot